joelpmichael/PCAL6534EV-breakout/README.md

 ### Interrupt and reset

 The PCAL6534EV contains both an Interrupt (IRQ) line, and a Reset (RST) line.
 Both lines are active-low.
 The IRQ output line uses an open-drain driver, and the breakout board contains a 10kΩ pull-up resistor to VDD(i2c) because most likely you'll be using the IRQ signal on the same MCU that the I2C controller is running on.
-If you really really really REALLY need to change this, you can remove R4 and connect another pull-up resistor between the R4 pad 1 (closest to JP4) and VIO.
+If you really really really REALLY need to change this, you can remove R4 and connect another pull-up resistor between R4 pad 1 (closest to JP4) and VIO, ensuring that VIO is limited to 3.3V.

 The Reset input line is an active-low input, and the breakout board contains a a 10kΩ pull-up resistor to VDD(i2c) because most likely you'll be supplying the Reset signal from the same MCU that the I2C controller is running on, or you've wired the Reset line to an external momentary switch and you don't care about the voltage.
 If you're using a momentary switch, add a 0.1µF capacitor in parallel to the switch for a hardware debouncer and noise filter.
 It is safe to leave the Reset line disconnected from the breakout board.